echothrust/howtos/OpenBSD running multiple pflogd.md

 pflogd_flags=NO
 ```

-This is an extreme case but... it happened to us at a very unfortunate time at that time.
-Worse it happened when pflogd was running inside a tmux and we never realized we lost it :sob:
+This is an extremely rare case but... it happened to us at a very unfortunate time.

 ### The _Oh shit why my pflogd closed and reopened its logs_ situation
 Maybe less dangerous than the previous case is that of the rotation of logs.
 Its less dangerous because it only sends a HUP signal.